Aly700/snake_game/README.md

 # Networked Snake Game

-Welcome to the GitHub repository for our Networked Snake Game, implemented in Python using a server-client architecture.
+Welcome to Networked Snake Game, implemented in Python using a server-client architecture.
 This game allows multiple players to connect to a central server to play the game, making it a fun and interactive experience.